High-Stakes Business Litigation

 Toto Recording Inc. v.
-Frontiers Records Srl—Represented members of the rock band TOTO in a contract dispute with their international record label; settled the case and successfully negotiated the terms of the band’s next studio album release.
+Frontiers Records Srl—Represented members of the rock band Toto in a contract dispute with their international record label; settled the case and successfully negotiated the band’s next studio album release.

 Confidential AAA Arbitration—Represented a Fortune 100 company in a fraud and contract dispute with an exploration and production company; achieved a successful result after a two-week arbitration hearing.

-Confidential JAMS Arbitration—Represented a Fortune 100 company in a contract dispute with a petroleum company, successfully settling the case on the eve of the arbitration hearing.
+Confidential JAMS Arbitration—Represented a Fortune 100 company in a contract dispute with a petroleum company; successfully settled the case on the eve of the arbitration hearing.

 Tesoro Refining & Marketing Co.
 LLC v.
 National Union Fire Insurance Co. of Pittsburgh, PA—Represented a Fortune 100 company in an insurance coverage dispute relating to a $15 million commercial crime policy.

 Gyrodata Inc. v.
-Atlantic Inertial Systems Inc. et al.—Prosecuted and successfully settled a multimillion-dollar fraud and breach-of-contract action relating to the development of gyroscopes for commercial oil drills.
+Atlantic Inertial Systems Inc. et al.—Prosecuted and successfully settled a multimillion-dollar fraud and breach of contract action concerning the development of gyroscopes for commercial oil drills.

 HighTechLending, Inc. v.
-Parman et al.—Prosecuted and successfully settled an investment dispute between a mortgage bank and its principal investor involving claims of fraud, breach of fiduciary duty, and breach of contract.
+Parman et al.—Prosecuted and successfully settled an investment dispute between a mortgage bank and its principal outside investor involving claims of fraud, breach of fiduciary duty and breach of contract.

 FDIC v.
 Faigin et al.; FDIC v.
 Reis et al.—Represented former officers and directors of two failed banks in separate receivership actions initiated by the FDIC under the Financial Institutions Reform, Recovery, and Enforcement Act.

 City of San Jose et al. v.
-Wilbur L. Ross, Jr. et al.—Successfully challenged and defeated Secretary of Commerce Wilbur Ross’s attempts to add a citizenship question to the 2020 Census, resulting in a permanent injunction in his clients’ favor.
+Wilbur L. Ross Jr. et al.—Successfully challenged and defeated Secretary of Commerce Wilbur Ross’ attempts to add a citizenship question to the 2020 Census, resulting in a permanent injunction in his clients’ favor.